Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 In the bottom

-Use RUN instructions to build your image, install packages and dependencies.
-It will add layers on top of initial image.
+Use RUN instructions to build your image and install packages and dependencies.
+It will add layers to the initial image.

-Use ENTRYPOINT rather than CMD when building executable Docker image and you need to execute a command as a must.
-Additionally use CMD to provide extra default arguments that could be overwritten from command line when docker container runs.
+Use ENTRYPOINT rather than CMD when building an executable Docker image, and you must execute a command.
+Additionally, use CMD to provide extra default arguments that could be overwritten from the command line when the Docker container runs.

-Choose CMD if you need to provide a default command and/or arguments that can be overwritten from command line when docker container runs.
+Choose CMD if you must provide a default command and/or arguments that can be overwritten from the command line when the docker container runs.

 • Add to Phrasebook